Stach Stach: Song information

 The song was first performed as a parody of the Eurovision contest in the French TV show Morning Live, hosted by Michaël Youn and his two friends and broadcast on M6.
 As it was well received by the public, it was recorded and eventually released as a single, and was sponsored by Fun Radio.

-According to the band fictive biography, the song is supposed to having been recorded in a submarine while it was at 300 metres of deep.
-Dvorjak, Olaff and Piotr, who are indicated as writers and composers of the song, are actually the singers under a pseudonym.
-All three appear bare buttocks on the back of the single cover.
+According to the band's fictitious biography, the song is supposed to having been recorded in a submarine while it was 300 metres deep.
+Dvorjak, Olaff and Piotr, who are credited as writers and composers of the song, are actually the singers under a pseudonym.
+All three appear displaying their bare buttocks on the back of the single cover.

-In France, the single was charted for 38 weeks on the chart (top 100) from 20 April 2002.
-It spent ten weeks atop, 21 weeks in the top ten and 31 weeks in the top 50.
+In France, the single charted for 38 weeks on the chart (top 100) from 20 April 2002.
+It topped the chart for ten weeks, 21 weeks in the top ten and 31 weeks in the top 50.
 Certified Diamond, the song is the eighth best-selling single of the 21st century in France, with 797,000 units sold.